 - (a) Preconditions.
-Any other provision of this Plan notwithstanding, Subsections (b) and (c) below shall not apply unless Executive: - (i) Has executed (or, with respect to Section 4(d), the executor or Executive's estate has executed) a general release of all claims Executive (or Executive's executor or estate) may have against the Company or persons affiliated with the Company (substantially in the form attached hereto as Exhibit A) (the "Release"); - (ii) Complies with Executive's obligations under Section 6 below; - (iii) Has returned all property of the Company in Executive's possession; and - (iv) If requested by the Board, has resigned as a member of the Board and as a member of the boards of directors of all subsidiaries of the Company, to the extent applicable.
+Any other provision of this Agreement notwithstanding, Subsections (b) and (c) below shall not apply unless Executive: - Has executed (or, with respect to Section 5(d), the executor or his estate has executed) a general release of all claims Executive (or his executor or estate) may have against the Company or persons affiliated with the Company (substantially in the form attached hereto as Exhibit A) (the "Release");

+- (ii) Complies with Executive's obligations under Section 7 of this Agreement; - (iii) Has returned all property of the Company in Executive's possession; and - (iv) If requested by the Board, has resigned as a member of the Board and as a member of the boards of directors of all subsidiaries of the Company, to the extent applicable.

 Executive must execute and return the Release within the period of time set forth in the Release (the "Release Deadline").
 The Release Deadline will in no event be later than 50 days after Executive's Separation.
-If Executive fails to return the Release on or before the Release Deadline or if Executive revokes the Release, then Executive will not be entitled to the benefits described in this Section 5.
+If Executive fails to return the Release on or before the Release Deadline or if Executive revokes the Release, then Executive will not be entitled to the benefits described in this Section 6.